WedjaaOpen/ElasticJasper/README.md

 capabilities of Jasper Reports and their integration with Jaspersoft Server.

-If you want to take the plugin for a spin you can install it without compiling it in Jaspersoft Studio 5.6.0 and later versions by adding the update site for this plugin:
+If you want to take the plugin for a spin you can install it without compiling it in Jaspersoft Studio 6.0.0 and later versions by adding the update site for this plugin:

     https://github.com/WedjaaOpen/ElasticJasperSite/raw/master/

 Instructions on how to use the plugin can be found on our [Official Blog](http://blog.wedjaa.net/ "Wedjaa - The Blog").

-The adapter - which will be compiled in **lib/es-adapter.jar** can be used directly from a Java application that uses Jasper Reports.
+The adapter can be used directly from a Java application that uses Jasper Reports.

 How To Compile
 --------------